neuralmagic/deepsparse/examples/gcp-marketplace/README.md

 ## **Step 4: SSH Into the Instance**

 After running the script, run the following gcloud CLI command to SSH into your running instance.
-Pass in the same variables from the function in Step 3 such as your instance name, zone and project id:
+Pass in the same variables from the function in Step 3 such as your instance name, zone, and project id:

 ```bash
 gcloud compute ssh <INSTANCE_NAME> --zone <ZONE> --project <PROJECT_ID>